 Lataguri and Ramsai

-With Gorumara National Park was our first stop, our train reservation was up to New Mal Junction, as it is close to Lataguri.
-This junction is connected with major railway stations, such as New Jalpaiguri Railway Station and Alipurduar Junction.
+Lataguri is a small town, around 45-minute drive from New Mall Junction.
+The junction is well connected with major railway stations, such as New Jalpaiguri Railway Station and Alipurduar Junction.
 Trains for almost all parts of India are available from these two stations.

 1. Animals, Fishes, and Turtles

-Other inhabitants of the park include Asian elephant, sloth bear, wild boar, mongooses, giant squirrels, different kinds of deer, barking deer, and various species of turtles and fishes.
-King Cobra, and Indian Python.
-Bengal tigers, Indian wild dogs, or Indian wolves are not the park's resident population, but tigers are reported to be spotted sometimes in the park.
+Other inhabitants of the park include Asian elephants, sloth bear, wild boars, mongooses, giant squirrels, different kinds of deer, barking deer; various species of turtles and fishes; and King Cobra and Indian Python.
+Tigers are seldom spotted in the park.

-The park is ideal for birders, as different types of birds can be seen here, such as scarlet minivet, sunbird, Asian paradise flycatchers, Indian hornbill, woodpeckers, pheasants, and peafowls.
+The park is an interesting place for bird watchers.
+Different types of birds, such as scarlet minivet, sunbird, Asian paradise flycatchers, Indian hornbill, woodpeckers, pheasants, and peafowls, can be seen.

-Gorumara is predominantly dominated by a mixed vegetation of forests and grasslands.
-Sal forests with common teak, Shimul trees, rain trees like Shirish, bamboo groves, terai grassland vegetation, tropical riverine reeds, and tropical Orchids form the park's flora.
+Gorumara is a dense forest predominantly dominated by Sal forests with common teak, Shimul trees, rain trees like Shirish, bamboo groves, terai grassland vegetation, tropical riverine reeds, and tropical Orchids.

-Nature Interpretation Centre (adjacent to the ticket counters) provides more information about the park's flora and fauna.
+You can visit Nature Interpretation Centre adjacent to the ticket counters to know more about the park.

 - March to September (March to June 14 and September 16 to 30)